Across the G21 region there is significant disparity between advantaged and disadvantaged groups.

 Corio and Norlane

-(Also, a commitment by the State & Federal governments to embed GROW training, employment and procurement principles in all government projects within the region.)
+A commitment to embed GROW training, employment and procurement principles in all government projects within the region.